davidgasquez/handbook/Making Decisions.md

 # Making Decisions

 Decision making is the process we use to identify and choose alternatives, producing a final choice, which may or may not result in an action.
-It's basically a [[Problem Solving]] activity, and it can be more or less [[Rationality | rational or irrational]] based on the decision maker's [[Values]], beliefs, and (perceived) knowledge.
+It's basically a [[Problem Solving]] activity, and it can be more or less [[Thinking | rational or irrational]] based on the decision maker's [[Values]], beliefs, and (perceived) knowledge.

 - Living a good life depends on our ability to make good decisions constantly.
 - Not perceiving the world accurately makes us worse at making decisions.